oucar/Full-Stack-Development/React/React Complete/3- React Bacics/readme.md

 * You write jsx (developer friendly language), and it translated into regular html that browser can understand behind the scenes
 * Component is basically just a javascript function
 * Components can't just use data stored in other components, but you can pass data via props
+* React hooks start with name use.
+* React hooks only can be used directly inside component functions.